 How to Send an Email Application Letter

 If sending your cover letter via email, list your name and the job title you are applying for in the subject line of the email.
 Include your contact information in your email signature but don't list the employer's contact information.
 Skip the date and start your email message with the salutation.
 Here's an example of a formatted email cover letter.

 A cover letter can either help or harm you.
 To ensure that your application supports rather than detracts from your resume, follow these tips:

 Get off to a direct start: In your first paragraph, explain why you are writing.
 Mention the job title and company name, and also where you came across the job listing.
 While you can also briefly mention why you are a strong candidate, this section should be short and to-the-point.

 Offer something different than what's in your resume: It's rare to send an application letter without also sending a resume.
 Your application letter, therefore, should not duplicate your resume.
 You can make your language a bit more personal than in your resume bullet points, and you can tell a narrative about your work experience and career.

 Make a good case.
 Your first goal with this letter is to progress to the next step: an interview.
 Your overarching goal, of course, is to get a job offer.
 Use your application letter to further both of these causes.
 Offer details about your experience and background that show why you are a good candidate.
 How have other jobs prepared you for the position?
 What would you bring to the position, and to the company?
 Use this space to emphasize your strengths.

 Close with all the important details.
 Include a thank you at the end of your letter.
 You can also share your contact information.
 If you'd like, mention how you will follow up.

 Need More Help?

-Follow these guidelines on how to get started writing a letter of application for a job, including more details on what information to put in and what to leave out, how to select an appropriate font size and style, and letter spacing and formatting.
+Follow these guidelines on how to get started writing a job application letter, including more details on what information to put in and what to leave out, how to select an appropriate font size and style, and guidance on letter spacing and formatting.